 Dr. Andra Brosh March 20th, 2013

-When it comes to your divorce, rx the very idea of forgiveness might feel impossible or even incomprehensible.
+When it comes to your divorce, the very idea of forgiveness might feel impossible or even incomprehensible.
 You might ask yourself, â€œWhy would I ever forgive someone who hurt me and ruined my life?â€ The answer is that just as anger and resentment feel empowering and often illusively relieve the pain of rejection, forgiveness can mistakenly feel like your pardoning your exâ€™s actions, or letting him or her off the hook.
 The truth is your anger and resentment create suffering, and your inability to forgive can keep you stuck.
 Read on.

 Dr. Andra Brosh March 4th, 2013

 I always seem to get a little cynical around Valentineâ€™s Day.
-Maybe itâ€™s the over-consumption of flowers, capsule chocolates and balloons, drugs but I have trouble getting in the spirit of love when it feels forced.
+Maybe itâ€™s the over-consumption of flowers, chocolates and balloons, but I have trouble getting in the spirit of love when it feels forced.
 As most of you know, my view of things most often comes from what I call an inside out perspective.
 I am always looking for whatâ€™s beneath the surface; I delve down into the darker more remote parts of emotional life.
-I look for the meaning in experiences with the intention of gaining insight and wisdom from what we endure on a daily basis […]
+I look for the meaning in experiences with the intention of gaining insight and wisdom from what we endure on a daily basis as human […]

 Dr. Andra Brosh February 12th, 2013